Psancegu/AI_project/docs/QLearningStructure.md

     - [1] Balanced: 10 - 50% cash in portfolio
     - [2] Capital: > 50% cash in portfolio

+**Probably going to change trend to volatility indexes because it matters more and has a greater impact**

 - Trend $ \rightarrow $ (0,1,2) $ \rightarrow $ Actual Price - SMA[1] 50d
     - [0] Bearish: $ < -2 $%
     - [1] Neutral: $ \text{ in the range }\pm 2 $%